 - Complete a professional internship for academic credit (worth two PRP activities)

 - Volunteering/social responsibility (not required by another activity)

-Students that believe that they have an experience or activity that is worthy of credit in the Professionalism Recognition Program, can see someone in the Career Development Office.
+Students that believe that they have an experience or activity that is worthy of credit in the Professionalism Recognition Program, can see someone in the Office of Undergraduate Programs in Room 222.

 Guidelines for soliciting a PRP rating

 Students participating in the PRP need to have a minimum of 10 professionalism ratings to qualify to be ranked.
 Professionalism ratings should be requested from FCB faculty or staff with whom you have regular contact, such as in a class where you did not receive a rating, or from the faculty advisor for your student organization.

 To request a professionalism rating from a FCB faculty of staff you should begin with a well thought out and professional e-mail to the FCB faculty or staff member.
 Your message should:

 - Not include text language